Clinical Trials & Research

 Home > Cancers We Treat > Colon Cancer

 The Hall-Perrine Cancer Center staff and patient services are centered around treating the whole person – during and after treatment.
-You can expect the right treatment faster from a team of specialists, all working together to provide a unified care plan with the best treatment options available.

 People with a history of colorectal cancer in one or more first-degree relatives (parents, siblings or children) are at increased risk.
 We can test for those genetic links.
 Knowing your cancer risk factors, including genetics, can make an astounding difference in your future health.